usubalang/usuba/_posts/2020-03-16-interleaving.md

 ### Factor and grain

-We now know that interleaving can indeed increase performances of ciphers suffering from tight dependencies.
-In order to optimize this interleaving, we parametrized Usubac's algorithms by both a factor and a grain.
-The factor corresponds to how many implementations are interleaved, while the grain describes the granularity at which instructions are interleaved.
+We now know that interleaving can indeed increase performances of ciphers suffering from tight dependencies.Our interleaving algorithm is parametrized by a factor and a granularity.
+The factor determines the number of implementations to be interleaved, while the granularity describes how the implementations are interleaved: 1 instruction from an implementation followed by 1 from another one would be a granularity of 1, while 5 instructions from an implementation followed by 5 from another one would be a granularity of 5.
 For instance, the Rectangle 2-interleaved S-box above has a factor of 2 and a granularity of 1 since instructions from the first and the second S-box are interleaved one by one.
 A granularity of 2 would be the following code:

 ```c
 t0 = ~a1;                                               \